 Many homeowners are unaware of property tax exemptions that can translate into savings and help contribute in lowering property tax bills.
 The Certificate of Error process provides homeowners an opportunity to redeem missing exemptions for the current tax year and three prior years.
-Homeowners can now file for past exemptions for the 2021, 2020, 2019, and 2018 tax years.
+Homeowners can file for past exemptions for the previous three tax years.
 Example Scenario: A homeowner who is 68 years old recently learned that they were qualified for the Senior Exemption since they were 65 years old.
 This homeowner can apply for Certificates of Error to receive refunds for prior eligible years.

-Reviewing a Second-Installment Property Tax Bill:

-Property tax exemptions are applied and listed on second installment property tax bills mailed by the Cook County Treasurer's Office.
+Reviewing a Second-Installment Property Tax Bill: Property tax exemptions are applied and listed on second installment property tax bills mailed by the Cook County Treasurer's Office.
 If a homeowner is missing an exemption, they can apply for a Certificate or Error.
 The Assessor's Office administers the Certificate of Error process and, upon approval, the Treasurer's Office issues refund checks.
 It is important to note that a homeowner is still responsible for paying the entire property tax bill by the due date, even if a Certificate of Error application is in process.
 Applying for a Certificate of Error does not guarantee approval.
+How to Check Exemptions Received in Prior Years A homeowner can check the Cook County Property Tax Portal to access past property tax bills and review exemptions received in past years.
+Some exemptions automatically renew every year, such as the Homeowner and Senior Exemptions.
+Others, such as the Low-Income Senior Citizens Assessment Freeze (Senior Freeze), and Persons and Veterans with Disabilities Exemptions must be filed annually.
+Checking exemptions received in past years will help the homeowner determine if they should file for a Certificate of Error. www.cookcountypropertyinfo.com